 Write down your vision of where you would like your mind and heart to be during this holiday time with loved ones.
 Take time, several times per day, to find a quiet place to become in tune again with your vision, to remember, to nurture, and to center yourself into those thoughts, feelings, and actions which are congruent with your vision for yourself.

 Remember that there are no “good” or “bad” foods, even at a holiday meal, but be prepared for others to make comments about food, weight gain/loss and diets during holiday gatherings.
 Decide how you will respond if this happens.
 A range of responses could include a silent mantra that you say to yourself in your head or a public comment that educates others about normal eating and positive body image.
 Ask yourself which type of response will be most beneficial for your own personal well-being and use that as a guide.
+When it’s time for the meal, try to sit near people with whom you feel comfortable and supported.
+If this isn’t possible, try to avoid sitting directly by those who will make the meal more challenging.

 Don’t leave home without your toolbox - If you’ve established coping skills that work when you’re feeling overwhelmed or having thoughts of acting on your eating disorder – be sure to pack a travel-friendly version!
 If writing in your journal or listening to a special playlist on your iPod helps you, then throw them in the suitcase!
 This will also help to maintain some normalcy during the hectic holiday schedule.